|

 Sarimbun, Lim Chu Kang, Kranji, Pulau Ubin, Pulau Ketam, Pasir Ris,

 Sungei Changi, Marina East and Tanjong Penjuru.
+According to Tan &

 Features: About 2cm.
-Shell sturdy
+Shell thick heavy,

-and rounded with a sunken spire.
+hemispherical with a sunken spire.
 Rough thick cords on the shell, the

 earlier whorls of the shell is flattened thus giving its common name

 (Planus means 'flat', spira refer to 'spiral').
-The
+It has

 Human uses: It is occasionally